 Copyright Education

-Fair Use and Photography Copyright: What Photographers need to know?
+Fair Use and Photography Copyright: What Photographers should know?

 This article explores what is fair use in copyright law, outlines its four defining factors and offers examples illustrating the application of fair use in photography.